-A young hacker from the Czech Republic discovered a security loophole in one of Google's support applications.
+A young hacker from the Czech Republic discovered a security hole in one of the applications of Google.

-If maliciously exploited, the error could allow hackers to steal cookies from Google employees for internal applications and seize their accounts.
-Extremely compelling e-fishing attempts could be launched, which would give them access to many other parts of Google's internal network.
+If it was exploited by someone with malicious intent the mistake could allow to steal cookies from Google employees for internal applications and to seize their accounts.
+Extremely compelling e-fishing attempts could then be launched to give them access to many other parts of Google's internal network.

 The security loophole was discovered by researcher Thomas Orlita in February 2019.
 It was fixed in mid-April, but has only just been published.

-The vulnerability was cross-site scripting (XSS), and was found in Google's billing portal, a public domain that redirects Google to the business users of the billing platform.
+The vulnerability was a cross-site one (XSS), and was found on Google's invoicing portal, a public domain that Google redirects business users of the platform to submit invoices.

 Most cross-site scripting (XSS) vulnerabilities are not considered as dangerous but there are cases that can lead to very serious problems.

 One of these cases was the discovery of Orlita.
-The researcher said that a malicious user could upload his own files to the Google Invoice Submission Portal, via Upload Invoice.
+The researcher said a malicious user could upload their own in the Google Invoice Submission Portal, through Invoke.hacker

-Using a proxy the attacker could prevent the Google Invoice Submission Portal from changing the PDF document (after the submission and validation of the form) and modifying it into HTML, with malicious XSS load.
+Using a proxy the attacker could prevent the Google Invoice Submission Portal from changing the PDF document (after the of the form submission and validation process) and modify it to HTML, with a malicious XSS payload.

 The malicious document would be stored in Google's billing backend and wait for someone to open it.